vessel-kit/vessel-kit/docs/anchoring.md

 #### Rationale

-Anchoring module services incoming requests from wheel-api.
+Anchoring module serves incoming requests from Wheel API.
-Wheel-api module is a middleware for handling documents and querying Anchoring API module.
+Wheel API module is a middleware for handling documents and querying Anchoring API module.
+Anchoring service works with Ethereum blockchain and [IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System) - protocol and P2P-based distributed file system.
+Anchoring mechanism is applied for making blockchain stamps of arbitrary documents and them states.

 Talking in common duties of anchoring module are:
-- putting data requests on blockchain
+- putting (anchoring) data requests on blockchain
 - responding with request data status
-- responding with anchored content
+- responding with anchor info

+Anchoring service operates with Anchoring requests.
-Anchoring request is the entity consists of canonical `docId` and `cid` of new document state.
+Anchoring request is the entity consists of canonical `docId` (aka Genesis record) and `cid` of new document state.

 For example: